|

 recreational trails, saving more forests and key open space parcels, and helping with the preserve and stopping illegal

-dumping and preventing construction of the TRIM intermodal facility.
-Join in for a hike or walk now and then all over LI.
-Or ask me to
+Join in for a hike or bike ride now and then all over LI.
+Anything you can do to help out is deeply appreciated!